rutgers-bootcamp-team-5/project-4/README.md

 ## Unsupervised Machine Learning
 Model exploration began with clustering using k-means.
 There are more than 30 columns in dataset, so PCA was implemented to reduce number of dimension with loss of about 2% data.
 Please refer to the main notebook for the elbow curve and scatter plot for clusters.

-## Supervised Machine learning
+## Supervised Machine learning - KNN

-Next approach was supervised learning with KNN (K- nearest neighbour algorithm) model.

-Confusion matrix was derived to determine false positive and false negatives.
+The first iteration of supervised learning used the KNN (K-nearest neighbour) algorithm.
+A confusion matrix was derived to determine false positive and false negatives.
+The model accuracy reached only 71%, so other machine learning methods were pursued.

-Since the model accuracy we got with this model was about 71% we then decided to move forward with deep machine learning with neural networks model.

 ## Recursive Feature Elimination Analysis
 rfe_analysis.ipynb demonstrates feature analysis using recursive feature elimination (RFE).
 A simple neural network was trained with 32 different data sets, each having 1 of the 32 features of interest removed.
 The metrics from each model were compared to determine which features are the most useful. <br>